Cat Stevens's comments about Salman Rushdie: Other statements

-Appearance on the BBC's Desert Island Discs

-In October 2020, Islam appeared on the BBC's Desert Island Discs and said:

-I was certainly not prepared or equipped to deal with shark-toothed journalists and the whole way in which the media spins stories.
-I was cleverly framed, I would say, by certain questions, where I couldn’t for instance rewrite the 10 Commandments.
-You can’t expect me to do that.
-At the same time I never actually ever supported the fatwa.
-I even wrote a whole press statement which, very early on, which the press ignored – completely ignored.
-They went for the one which was written by the journalist who originally wrote the story.
-And so I had to live through that.

-Personal website

-On his personal spiritual website he wrote:

-I never called for the death of Salman Rushdie; nor backed the Fatwa issued by the Ayatollah Khomeini—and still don’t.
-The book itself destroyed the harmony between peoples and created an unnecessary international crisis.

 When asked about my opinion regarding blasphemy, I could not tell a lie and confirmed that – like both the Torah and the Gospel – the Qur'an considers it, without repentance, as a capital offense.
 The Bible is full of similar harsh laws if you're looking for them.
-However, the application of such Biblical and Qur'anic injunctions is not to be outside of due process of law, in a place or land where such law is accepted and applied by the society as a whole...
+However, the application of such Biblical and Qur'anic injunctions is not to be outside of due process of law, in a place or land where such law is accepted and applied by the society as a whole...Islam references the incident on his 2014 album Tell 'Em I'm Gone, in a song called "Editing Floor Blues".
+The specific line reads: "One day the papers rang us up, 'T’check if I said this?', I said 'Oh boy!
+I'd never say that!'
+And we got down to the truth of it, but they never printed that!"

+During an October 2020 appearance on the BBC's Desert Island Discs, Islam echoed his previous statements, saying he was "not prepared or equipped to deal with shark-toothed journalists", and he was "cleverly framed", with an early press statement by him "completely ignored".
+He also called a fatwa "an opinion that doesn't come directly from the Qu'ran at all."

-Response to Rushdie's 2022 stabbing
+Reaction to Rushdie's 2022 stabbing

 In August 2022, Rushdie was stabbed multiple times and suffered serious injury during a public appearance.
-In response, Stevens released a statement on his social media accounts condemning the attack and wishing Rushdie a full recovery.
+In response, Islam released a statement on his social media accounts condemning the attack and wishing Rushdie a full recovery.